-At Rebel in Washington D.C., we help public and private organizations bridge the gap between infrastructure needs and financial resources through public-private partnerships (P3s), innovative financing, and efficient management.
+Rebels in Washington, D.C. and San Francisco help public and private organizations bridge the gap between infrastructure needs and financial resources through public-private partnerships (P3s), innovative financing, and strategic program management.

 A few times a year, we organize the two-day courses FAST Financial Modeling (T101) and FAST Project Finance Modeling (T201).
 We do this at our office in Washington D.C., Rotterdam or Antwerp.